rsta2/circle-docs/docs/basic-system-services/interrupts.rst

 .. important::

-	The FIQ is currently not supported on the Raspberry Pi 5 by Circle.
+	The FIQ is currently not supported as interrupt target level on the Raspberry Pi 5 by Circle.

 CInterruptSystem
 ^^^^^^^^^^^^^^^^